Minot is a city of approximately 47,800 located in north central North Dakota.

 The public school system includes 12 elementary schools, 3 middle schools, and a two campus high school.
 Two parochial school systems, Catholic and Lutheran, operate in all 12 grades.
 Minot boasts a remarkably high graduation rate and its schools are extremely safe.
 Minot State University, with an annual enrollment of approximately 3,500, began as a teacher's college in 1913, subsequently transitioning into a liberal arts university.
-While the university offers a wide variety of degrees, they are particularly known for their teacher's education, music education, communication disorders training, and nursing program.
+While the university offers a wide variety of degrees, they are particularly known for their teacher's education, music education, communication disorders training, and nursing program, amongst many other programs.
 MSU also offers several graduate degrees in education, school psychology, criminal justice, communications disorders, management, and mathematics.

 Minot takes pride in its clear skies, friendly people, and wholesome atmosphere for living and raising a family.
 Our residents often comment on how friendly and helpful they have found people to be here.
 In the spirit of full disclosure, it can be very cold here in the winter.
 Nevertheless, our residents from all over the world are able to accommodate and many choose to settle in North Dakota after graduation.

 There are numerous cultural, educational, and recreational opportunities in the area: